Francis Younghusband: Spiritual life

 In his book Within: Thoughts During Convalescence (1912), Younghusband stated:

 We are giving up the idea that the Kingdom of God is in Heaven, and we are finding that the Kingdom of God is within us.
-We are relinquishing the old idea of an external God, above, apart, and separate from ourselves; and we are taking on the new idea of an internal spirit working within us - a constraining, immanent influence, a vital, propelling impulse vibrating through us all, expressing itself and fulfilling its purpose through us, and uniting us together in one vast spiritual unity.
+We are relinquishing the old idea of an external God, above, apart, and separate from ourselves; and we are taking on the new idea of an internal spirit working within us – a constraining, immanent influence, a vital, propelling impulse vibrating through us all, expressing itself and fulfilling its purpose through us, and uniting us together in one vast spiritual unity.

-Younghusband took interest in Eastern philosophy and Theosophy and dismissed the idea of an anthropomorphic god.
+Younghusband explored Eastern philosophy and Theosophy advocating for a non-anthropomorphic understanding of divinity.
 Taking influence from Henri Bergson's Creative Evolution, he proposed purpose in the cosmos through a creative life force.
 Younghusband's philosophy of cosmic spiritual evolution was outlined in his books Life in the Stars (1927) and The Living Universe (1933).
 In the latter book he proposed the idea that the universe is a living organism.
 Younghusband held the view that spiritual forces in the universe are directing evolution and producing life and intelligence on many different planets.
-Younghusband's ideas were dismissed by scientists and few took his ideas seriously.
+Younghusband's philosophical ideas, such as cosmic spiritual evolution, received limited acceptance within the scientific community.
 He founded the World Congress of Faiths to promote dialogue between different religions.

-Younghusband allegedly believed in free love ("freedom to unite when and how a man and a woman please"), marriage laws examined as a matter of "outdated custom."
+Younghusband allegedly believed in free love ("freedom to unite when and how a man and a woman please"), marriage laws examined as a matter of "outdated custom".